GuideNepalNRNRemittanceHundiBankingPersonal Finance

 *Assumes USD/NPR mid-market of approximately 152 in May 2026.
 Delivered amounts include both fees and exchange-rate margin.

-The legal channels are within Rs 5,000 of each other on a US$1,000 send.
+The legal channels sit within Rs 5,000 of each other on a US$1,000 send.
 Hundi nominally delivers ~Rs 2,000–3,000 more.
 That is the trade you are evaluating: roughly Rs 2,500 in "savings" against forfeiture, 3× fine, and up to three years in jail.
-There is no version of this math where hundi wins.
+No version of this math has hundi winning.

 The NRN benefits most workers never claim

-If you are an NRN and you have a valid NRN identity card (issued by NRNA Nepal in coordination with the Ministry of Home Affairs), Nepali banks offer a separate product tier that NRB encourages through specific concessions.
+If you hold a valid NRN identity card (issued by NRNA Nepal in coordination with the Ministry of Home Affairs), Nepali banks offer a separate product tier that NRB encourages through specific concessions.

 NRN Foreign Currency (FCY) Savings/Fixed Account

-- No FX risk while held in FCY; the conversion to NPR happens only when you choose.
+• No FX risk while held in FCY.
+Conversion to NPR happens only when you choose.

 Remittance-funded NPR FD premium

-Most Nepali commercial banks offer a 1 percentage point premium above the standard FD rate when the deposit is funded by traceable inward remittance.
-With FY 2025/26 standard FD rates broadly in the 5–7% range depending on tenor and bank, that puts a remittance FD at roughly 6–8% — meaningfully ahead of any USD or GBP cash savings rate you would get abroad.
+Most Nepali commercial banks add a 1 percentage point premium above the standard FD rate when the deposit is funded by traceable inward remittance.
+With FY 2025/26 standard FD rates broadly in the 5–7% range depending on tenor and bank, a remittance FD lands at roughly 6–8%, meaningfully ahead of any USD or GBP cash savings rate available abroad.

 NRN Saving Bond